tfraudet/Reason-ArturiaKeylabEssential-Remote/README.md

 ## Installation

-To install the Remote scripts in your environement, the files in the `RemoteScript` directory should be copied to your Propellerhead installation directory:
+To install the Remote scripts in your environement, the files in the `Remote` directory should be copied to your Propellerhead installation directory:

 * On MacOS